-When only the key picture is displayed for a sequence, press the 🛞 button to display each image in a sequence individually.
+When only the key picture is displayed for a sequence, press the 2 button to display each image in a sequence individually.

-- To display the previous or next image, press the multi selector ◀ or ►. - To display images in a sequence as thumbnails, set Sequence display options to Individual pictures in the playback menu (CC73).
+- To display the previous or next image, press the multi selector

+. - To return to key picture only display, press the multi selector - To display images in a sequence as thumbnails, set Sequence display options to Individual pictures in the playback menu (♣73).